jdrestre/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

 - Task 5.
 Numbers constitute the only universal language
 - Task 6.
 The shortest distance between two points is a straight line
 - Task 7.
 I feel like I am diagonally parked in a parallel universe
+- Task 8.
+You are so much sunshine in every square inch
 - Task